inbo/n2khab-monitoring/functionality.md

 Separate data next to the sampling frame are needed to restrict the spatial target population for each monitoring scheme, in order to completely define the respective spatial target populations.
 These data are comprised of:

 - `schemes`: provides an ID for each monitoring scheme, its defining attributes (e.g. in MNE: compartment, environmental pressure, (sometimes:) variable) and mentions whether a further spatial restriction layer is needed
-- `types_per_scheme`: dataframe that lists the types of the target population of respective monitoring schemes
+- `scheme_types`: dataframe that lists the types of the target population of respective monitoring schemes
 - spatial restriction to units irrespective of type -- depending on the monitoring scheme (see [list](https://docs.google.com/spreadsheets/d/14jiHfF4vZUlmfPKiry8HCDDt-HFFvhDhW9_SFvtdSkk/edit#gid=907349910)): derived from:
     - `shallowgroundwater`
     - `floodsensitive`